Kanishka Misra

-Previously, I was a PhD student at Purdue University, where I worked on Natural Language Understanding with Dr. Julia Taylor Rayz at the AKRaNLU Lab.
+Previously, I was a postdoctoral fellow in the Linguistics department at UT Austin, working with Dr. Kyle Mahowald.
+Before that, I was a PhD student at Purdue University, where I worked on Natural Language Understanding with Dr. Julia Taylor Rayz at the AKRaNLU Lab.
 I also worked closely with Dr. Allyson Ettinger and her lab at UChicago.

-My email is kmisra [at] utexas [dot] edu.[why is it like that?]
+My email is kanishka [at] ttic [dot] edu.[why is it like that?]

 Other things: